eljamm/didactic-pi/README.md

 - Raspberry Pi icon from [Raspberry Pi Ltd](https://www.raspberrypi.org/).
 - Website icons from [Feather icons](https://github.com/feathericons/feather).
 - Sensor icons from the [Flat Arduino SVG Icons Kit](https://github.com/philanri/arduino-icons)
-- The buzzer and joystick icons and the wiring schematics were originally created with [Fritzing](https://fritzing.org/) and were modified using [inkscape](https://inkscape.org/).
-So they all fall under the (CC BY-SA 3.0) license, as described in the [fritzing-parts license](https://github.com/fritzing/fritzing-parts/blob/develop/LICENSE.txt).
+- Some icons and all wiring schematics were originally created with [Fritzing](https://fritzing.org/) and were modified using [inkscape](https://inkscape.org/).
+Therefore, they all fall under the (CC BY-SA 3.0) license, as described in the [fritzing-parts license](https://github.com/fritzing/fritzing-parts/blob/develop/LICENSE.txt).